Below are fact sheets for Armenia, Armenian Genocide, Nagorno-Karabagh and Why Commemorate the Genocide.

 The local Armenian-American community

 The Detroit-area Armenian-American community, consisting of 30,000-50,000 people, is the third-largest in the United States, after Los Angeles and Boston.
 Just as Detroit grew up with the automobile industry, so did many of the early Armenian immigrants to Detroit prosper in their new land.
 As the Detroit-area community began to knit itself together, its members diversified into other professions.
 Detroit-area Armenian-Americans can be found in business, medicine, law, education, and in many other areas as well.
 Just as many people left Detroit for the suburbs, so too did the Armenian-Americans, whose new Detroit-area loci are Dearborn,Southfield, Farmington, Bloomfield, West Bloomfield, and Troy.
-The ranks of prominent Detroit-area Armenian-Americans include, Alex Manoogian, industrialist and philanthropist; Marilyn Varbedian, City Councilmember of Bloomfield; John Darakjian, jeweler; Richard Thompson, Oakland County Prosecutor; Kaye Tertzag, Wayne County Circuit Court Judge; State Senator George Hart; State Representative John Jamian; Edgar Hagopian, carpet distributor; Dennis R. Papazian, Professor and frequent radio and TV commentator; and George Googasian, George Bedrosian, and Peter Kupelian, attornies.
+The ranks of prominent Detroit-area Armenian-Americans include, Alex Manoogian, industrialist and philanthropist; Marilyn Varbedian, City Councilmember of Bloomfield; John Darakjian, jeweler; Richard Thompson, Oakland County Prosecutor; Kaye Tertzag, Wayne County Circuit Court Judge; State Senator George Hart; State Representative John Jamian; Edgar Hagopian, carpet distributor; Dennis R. Papazian, Professor and frequent radio and TV commentator; and George Googasian, George Bedrosian, and Peter Kupelian, attorneys.

 In the most part, Armenian-Americans are either survivors of the Armenian Genocide, or children and grandchildren of survivors.
-To have the successor state to the Ottoman Empire deny that the Armenians in the Ottoman Empire were a victim of genocide, is a slap in the face to these survivors and descendents of survivors.
+To have the successor state to the Ottoman Empire deny that the Armenians in the Ottoman Empire were a victim of genocide, is a slap in the face to these survivors and descendants of survivors.
 Also, the modern state of Turkey adds insult to injury by falsely claiming that the Armenians were traitors wanting to collaborate with the Ottoman Empire's enemies in the midst of war.
 Turkish apologists take several local acts of self-defense and claim that the disorganized 2.5 million Ottoman Armenians were a threat to 17 million armed and organized Turks and Kurds.
 This dishonors the 1.5 million Armenians who were disarmed and killed by the Ottoman government and shames modern Turkey before the rest of world which does accept what happened as a genocide.
 See Appendix II

 The denial of the Armenian Genocide by the Turkish government implies it has not ceased the genocidal policies of its Ottoman predecessor.

 To this day, there are still some Armenians living in Turkey, mainly in Istanbul, where the presence of many foreigners made the Turks too nervous to try and wipe them out in 1915.
 However, their basic human rights are not respected by the government of Turkey.
 Restrictions are put on the ability of Armenian parents to decide on the education of their children.
 Restrictions are put on the functioning of Armenian schools in Turkey, as well as on the ability of Armenian churches to have repairs made.
-Armenian cemetaries are not afforded the same kind of police protection as Turkish cemetaries.
+Armenian cemeteries are not afforded the same kind of police protection as Turkish cemeteries.

 Turkey either destroys historic Armenian architecture and relics or relabels them as products of civilizations other than Armenian.
 This practice is leading to the obliteration (a cultural genocide) of the historic presence of Armenians in eastern Turkey, a presence which dates back over 2,500 years and predates the arrival of the Turks in Anatolia by over 1,500 years (succintly described by the German Vice Consul at Erzurum, Max Erwin von Scheubner-Richter, as "a culture which is older and much more elevated than that of the Turks").